AmithBV0606/Taskify/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+### React Terminologies :

+1. **Components :** A component in React is just an independent peice of the overall appication.
+A component is just a JavaScript function which returns html.

+**Note :** An UI is a composition(collection) of components.